 Another key consideration applies here: this higher-level collaboration likely won't take hold unless it's someone's job to ensure it does.
 Consider tasking one senior marketer with ownership of omnichannel coordination efforts and assigning a member of each channel-specific marketing team to work with that person to ensure that their team works in concert with others across the marketing function.

-As a less comprehensive option, teams can work together to consolidate what data is available: mapping what will be used as a source of truth across available first, second, and third-party data and how it will be used to fuel consolidated master briefs.
 The most important aspects to note are shared understanding of customer insights across all groups and that all stakeholders are represented in what insights are used based on what is most relevant for the program.

 An organization's first integrated campaign isn't likely to launch flawlessly, no matter how well or long its leaders and teams prepare.
 Instead of aiming for perfection, pick a date that's far enough out to allow for a thoughtful, careful pilot effort but soon enough to force some urgency.